aGuyNamedJonas/userNeedResearchBook/text/dataGathering.md

 >
 > Participant: “yes!”

 “Is…” -questions will be answered with “yes” or “no”—but we don't get to know *why* the participant approves or disapproves.
-In addition, “Is…”-Questions are a subtle form or influence ^[Also called a “leading question”] : In case of doubt, it is likely that are participant just agrees to the suggestion you give by asking “Is…”
+In addition, “Is…”-Questions are a subtle form or influence ^[Also called a “leading question”] : In case of doubt, it is likely that the participant just agrees to the suggestion you give by asking “Is…”

 Sometimes, “Is”-Questions will come in a disguised form—as an addition, which is made to an open question: